The Senise Chili Pepper, or Peperone di Senise, is an Italian pepper with a horn-like shape, popularly served as an appetizer.

 What is the Senise Chili Pepper?

 The peppers are horn shaped and typically picked when red.
 The peppers are thin walled with very little flesh.
-A popular serving method in the region is to simply fry them whole and serve them with salt, much like the Pimento de Padron pepper in Spain.
+A popular serving method in the region is to simply fry them whole and serve them with salt, much like the Pimiento de Padron pepper in Spain.

 These dried peppers, called pepernoi secchi, add a smoky element to dishes and are ground to a powder form known locally as "zafarano", which is crucial to many regional dishes.